 There are several effective natural flea treatments from dog shampoos to coconut oil that will help with your flea problem.

-If you choose to use flea shampoo, make sure your pup can stand to be wet with bath water and lathered for up to 10 minutes, which is how long the shampoo takes to sink in and do its job to kill the fleas.
-Dig in to your high-value treat arsenal if necessary.
-If you don't have flea shampoo you can wash your dog with Dawn dish soap.
+If you choose to use a flea shampoo, make sure your pup can stand to be wet with the bathwater and lathered for up to 10 minutes, which is how long the shampoo takes to sink in and do its job to kill the fleas.
+Dig into your dog treat arsenal if necessary.
+If you don’t have flea shampoo you can wash your dog with Dawn dish soap.
 Following a warm-water bath, use a flea comb to remove the dead fleas from your dog.

 Be Wary of Apple Cider Vinegar (ACV) for Fleas

 You may have heard that apple cider vinegar is an effective natural remedy for fleas, but this needs to be taken with a grain of salt.
 Dr. Hanie Elfenbein warns pet parents that this home remedy will not rid you of your flea problem at its core.

 “Flea prevention is about sterilizing or killing the flea eggs and larvae.
 Without that step, fleas will continue to multiply.
 Since apple cider vinegar does nothing to address those life stages, it is an ineffective homemade flea spray,” writes Dr. Elfenbein.

 In short: using vinegar solution or white vinegar on your pet’s fur or in their drinking water will not kill fleas.
 There is a chance ACV could repel fleas because they don’t like the taste, but it is only a mild detergent and is not the best flea remedy.
 ACV should not be your first choice for natural flea treatment.
 Seek alternative natural ways to get your dog flea-free.